-More and more, we are seeing our clients with large lots, unused living space, oversized garages, or scarcely used attic space opting to build what is known within the construction industry as an Accessory Dwelling Unit or ADU.
+More and more, our clients with large lots, spare bedrooms, oversized garages, or available attic space are choosing to build an Accessory Dwelling Unit, or ADU.
 Why?
 The answer is simple.
-Given today’s housing shortage and the high costs of homeownership, many California homeowners have come to the conclusion that an ADU is a smart way to leverage their existing property investment by increasing its value and resale marketability.
+Given today’s housing shortage and the high costs of homeownership, many California homeowners are coming to the conclusion that an ADU is a smart way to leverage their existing property investment by increasing its value and resale marketability, as well as creating a means for passive rental income.

-In both these instances, separate but adjacent living space is desirable such that anyone who will be occupying the ADU gets to enjoy a level of independence and privacy while still being a part of the family and residing on or in the same property.
+In both these instances, separate but adjacent living space is desirable such that anyone who will be occupying the ADU gets to enjoy a level of independence and privacy while still being a part of the family and residing on the same property or attached to the primary residence.

-If you are unfamiliar with the term, put simply, an “ADU” is a secondary housing unit typically built on a single-family residential lot.
-Although it is possible for an ADU to be built in a multi-family residence, such as a duplex, triplex, or fourplex.
+If you are unfamiliar with the term, an “ADU” is a secondary housing unit typically built on a single-family residential lot or in a multi-family residence, such as a duplex, triplex, or fourplex.

-In the past, people have referred to what amounts to an ADU as an in-law cottage, granny flat, garage conversion, or backyard unit.
-Today, the standard term for such “housing” is Accessory Dwelling Unit, or ADU for short.
-If you’d like to learn more about how California defines an ADU, as well as the acceptable types, then click here. <hyperlink to the free PDF ADU Guide – name and email address required for download>
+In the past, an ADU has been referred to as an in-law cottage, granny flat, garage conversion, or backyard unit.
+Today, the standard term for such housing units is Accessory Dwelling Unit, or ADU for short.
+If you’d like to learn more about how California defines an ADU, as well as the acceptable types, then click here.

 An ADU can be a free-standing unit placed on the same lot as the primary residence, provided the lot size can accommodate such construction and local zoning codes allow it.
-However, an ADU can vary significantly.
+Individual ADUs, however, can vary significantly.
 It can be a detached unit, or exist within a converted garage, basement, or attic.
 Alternatively, it can also be something referred to as a “bump out” which amounts to a new addition to the existing home that benefits from shared walls as well as easier access to utilities.

 Sometimes referred to as a DADU, Detached Accessory Dwelling Units are new construction of a separate housing unit on the lot of the existing (and primary) residence.
 They vary widely in terms of design and style, although the total dimensions do have some very specific limits.